libertysoft3/saidit/README.md

     $ sudo start reddit-job-solr_subreddits
     $ sudo start reddit-job-solr_links

+## Configure DNS for reddit.local

+To access your reddit open source app, you must be able to resolve https://reddit.local to your Docker host or virtual machine.
+First, find the ip address of your Docker host or virtual machine.
+Then update your 'hosts' file (on your desktop or wherever your web browser is running).
+On linux, update `/etc/hosts`, on Windows and MacOS, see https://www.howtogeek.com/howto/27350/beginner-geek-how-to-edit-your-hosts-file/

 ## Next steps

-* access your site at https://reddit.local
+* access reddit open source at https://reddit.local
-* change the default password of 'password' for accounts 'reddit' and 'automoderator'
+* login and change the passwords of accounts 'reddit' and 'automoderator', they have default password 'password'
 * [admin guide](https://github.com/libertysoft3/saidit/wiki/Admin-guide)
 * [dev guide](https://github.com/libertysoft3/saidit/wiki/Dev-guide)
 * [install chat](https://github.com/libertysoft3/saidit/wiki/Chat#saidit-chat-installation)